nadelson121/langlearner/README.md

 # Language-Learner

-Lang Learner is a text-based application that
+LangLearner is a text-based application that teaches and tests the user on a